The multigraded BGG correspondence in Macaulay2: Computing with differential modules

 A resolution as in Proposition~\ref{prop:res} is necessarily unique up to isomorphism, by Theorem~\ref{EU}.
 Our process for constructing such resolutions is nearly identical to Algorithm~\ref{alg:res}:

+Algorithm~\ref{alg:res2} is implemented in \verb|MultigradedBGG| as \verb|resMinFlag|.
 When a differential module $D$ admits a minimal free flag resolution, one may also obtain it by first resolving $D$ via Algorithm~\ref{alg:res} and then minimizing, but this is less efficient than Algorithm~\ref{alg:res2}.
-This algorithm is implemented in \verb|MultigradedBGG| as \verb|resMinFlag|.

 \begin{example} Let $R$ be the standard graded polynomial ring $k[x,y]$, where $k$ is a field, and let $D = k$, considered as a differential module with trivial differential.
 This differential module admits a minimal free flag resolution, namely the Koszul complex on $x$ and $y$ considered as a differential module; let us now use \verb|resMinFlag| to perform this simple calculation: \begin{footnotesize}